Are you over 65? Find out what you need to know about seniors health insurance.

 - Difficulty understanding questions or instructions

 - Forgetting people or places

 - Taking longer to perform routine everyday activities

-Although a diagnosis of Alzheimer’s disease can lead to feelings of anxiety and fear, there are several things you can do which may help delay the onset of the condition.
+Although a diagnosis of Alzheimer’s disease can lead to feelings of anxiety and fear, there are several things you can do that may help delay the onset of the condition.
 Eating a balanced diet and cutting down on smoking and alcohol can help, while regular health tests from your doctor are a must.
-Keeping as active as possible both mentally and physically is also beneficial.
+Keeping as active as possible, both mentally and physically, is also beneficial.

 There is currently no cure for Alzheimer’s disease, but research into the condition is continuing.

 As well as having seniors health insurance, another way to insure yourself against ill health in later life is to improve your diet.
 A balanced diet will keep you healthier for longer and should include the following:

 - Wholegrain varieties of bread, rice, potatoes and pasta